QuentinRa/blog.quentinra.dev/maths/graph/index.md

                 <code>étoile</code>
             </td>
             <td>
                 One vertex degree is $|V|-1$ and the others are of degree $1$.
-It's a vertex  linked to all other vertices.
+We got a vertex linked to every other vertex.
             </td>
         </tr>
         <tr>